Cody Bellinger Player Props: Cubs vs. Blue Jays

 Cody Bellinger At The Plate

-- Among the qualifying batters in MLB play, his batting average ranks fourth, his on-base percentage ranks 16th, and he is eighth in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks fourth, his on-base percentage ranks 12th, and he is seventh in the league in slugging.

-- In 44.0% of his games this year, Bellinger has notched at least one RBI.
-In 11 of those games (13.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 44.7% of his games this season, Bellinger has notched at least one RBI.
+In 12 of those games (14.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

+- He has scored in 50 of 85 games this season, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.